(Call the parish office at 248.545.2310 to ascertain where

 The members of the Our Mother of Perpetual Help Parish Council:

 You may contact any of our parish council members by calling the parish office, at 248.545.2310, and leave a message.
 Our staff will ensure that the message gets to the council member.
-You may also visit the home page on this website and connect with any of our parish council members via email.

 Our Finance Council supports the good governance of the parish and helps there be accountability to the diocese and to the parishioners by assisting the Pastor in the proper administration and stewardship of the finances and material assets of the parish as well as strategic planning.